 The Eco-Schools club is an extracurricular organization initiated by grade seven students in 2009 with the mission of making DCMS more environmentally friendly.
 The group did environmental assessments in the areas of waste, water, energy, and biodiversity and created action plans to tackle pressing problems.
 Seven pilot projects were undertaken including experimenting with systems for food waste, creating a healthy snacks garden, and changing all incandescent light bulbs to CFL’s.
 The group is currently working on a major project to reduce the amount of waste we send to the dump and has built a school-wide recycling system which handles aluminum, plastic, and paper waste.
 Their motto is: DCMS can be green if we work as a team.

 The Wellness Club started in 2016.
 Students endeavor to assess the wellness needs of their community, generate innovative wellness ideas, plan events, model a healthy lifestyle, and engage in community outreach opportunities.
 Students involved in wellness club can also expect to learn practical health and wellness skills which may include learning how to make healthy meals and snacks, fun ways to exercise, strategies for coping with stress, first aid skills, and how to help those in need in our community.
 We look forward to supporting the growth of this exciting club!

-During the 2017-18 school year, School Without Walls will be three separate one week sessions spread across Fall Term and Winter Term.
+School Without Walls consists of three separate one-week sessions that are spread throughout the academic year.
 This is a focused time of experiential education and exploration of Eleuthera in collaboration with other parts of the Cape Eleuthera Island School and other organizations on Eleuthera.
 Extended time will be spent out of the classroom working on grade level themes focused on the marine world, research and student advocacy.
 Students will share and celebrate their learning with the larger community through an evening of Presentations of Learning.